 Why are Preference Shares issued?

-- Unlike common shares, preference shares are not volatile in nature and suitable to market them to institutional investors during an IPO.
+- Unlike common shares, preference shares are not volatile in nature and are suitable to market them to institutional investors during an IPO.
 Investors in preferred equity are also subject to friendly tax provisions on dividends earned.

 - Unlike timely payment of interest on bonds issued by the company, dividend on preference share can be paid as per the company’s cash status.
-The company can pay the cumulative amount of dividends whenever they find it convenient.
+The company can pay the cumulative amounts of dividends whenever they find it convenient.
 On the other hand, defaulting on interest payments for bond issues results in a downgrade of the company’s credit standing.

 What are the types of Preference Shares?